fdschmidt93/telescope-egrepify.nvim/README.md

 # DISCLAIMER

-Please consider forking or well-formed PRs instead to fix issues or add new features.
+Please consider forking for your own customization or well-formed PRs instead to fix issues or add new features.
 This extension foremost serves my own needs and turned into a plugin as maybe other users may want to personalize `rg` via `telescope.nvim` in similar fashion.
+Frankly, I will not promise long-term maintenance beyond review (and hopefully merging) of PRs.

 # Naming